ethereum-optimism/specs/specs/interop/token-bridging.md

 ## Implementation

-An example implementation that depends on deterministic deployments across chains for security is provided.
+An example implementation for the `sendERC20` and `relayERC20` functions is provided.
-This construction builds on top of the [L2ToL2CrossDomainMessenger][l2-to-l2] for both replay protection and domain binding.
+This construction builds on top of the for both replay protection and domain binding.

-[l2-to-l2]: ./predeploys.md#l2tol2crossdomainmessenger

 ```solidity
 function sendERC20(SuperchainERC20 _token, address _to, uint256 _amount, uint256 _chainId) public {